+- WG1-Community membership and registration.

 - WG2-NCCs Reference Manual (working title, pending a final title).

 - WG3-NCCs Network functioning.

 - WG4-Strategic Agenda.

 - WG5-Cyber Skills.

 - WG6-Collaboration with Ukraine.

 - WG7-Security Operation Centres (SOCs).

 In 2024, the Network of NCCs will have regular meetings and interactions, fulfilling its tasks as set out in the founding Regulation, and functioning as an integrated Network.